Indiana University Debate

-The Hoosier debate camp is dedicated to building a curriculum that teaches debaters to become self-sufficient.
+The Hoosier Debate Camp is dedicated to building a curriculum that teaches debaters to become self-sufficient.
 We will make sure that each graduate of our program is well prepared to tackle all future competitive debate obstacles.
-After attending the Hoosier debate camp, students will show an advancement in their understanding of argumentation and debate theory, research methods, and audience analysis and adaption.
-Students should be able to walk into the 2013-2014 season with confidence in their speaking abilities to perform well against any form of competition.
-After spending a week with us, the student will be provided with a road map of success for the rest of the summer through the start of the season and beyond.
+After attending the Hoosier Debate Camp, students will show an advancement in their understanding of argumentation and debate theory, research methods, and audience analysis and adaption.
+Students should be able to walk into the 2014-2015 season with confidence in their speaking abilities to perform well against any form of competition.
+After spending one- or two-weeks with us, the student will be provided with a road map of success for the rest of the summer through the start of the season and beyond.
 Attending debate camp is one of the most important decisions to make if your goals include preparing for success at your state, national qualification, and national championship tournaments.
 It is never too early to prepare for success!

 Argumentation and Debate Theory: How do the best debaters seem to have an uncanny ability to take apart even the strongest arguments?
 If you know the basics of how arguments are produced and defended, you can reveal and challenge the weaknesses of any of your opponent’s arguments.
 Furthermore, learning the language and culture of debate and its theoretical background will provide students with the tools to make debate into what they want it to become.
 Students should walk away with a substantial increase in their knowledge of the language of debate.

-Faculty: Brian DeLong, Luke Morgan (PF), Adam Abelkop (Policy), Chris Vincent (LD) will be joining us this summer.
-IU Debate team members.
-Future highers to be posted soon!
+Faculty: Brian DeLong (Scholars), Luke Morgan (PF), Adam Abelkop (Policy), Kyle Vint (Policy) Chris Vincent (LD), Kegan Ferguson (Congress), will be joining us this summer as well as IU Debate team members.
+Future hires will be posted soon!

-Our camp will have labs for the following debate events: Lincoln Douglas, Public Forum, and Policy Debate.
+Our camp will have labs for the following debate events: Lincoln Douglas, Public Forum, Policy Debate, and Congressional Debate.

 Cost and Registration

-Early registration for attendees must submit a non-refundable registration deposit of $100.00 by April 1st.
-You can register by going to the IU Conferences secure payment page (Link Available Soon).
-Early registration will confirm your spot in the camp in the event of space limitations.
-After the April 1st deadline, tuition will increase by an extra $50.00.
+Early registration for attendees must submit a non-refundable registration deposit of $100.00 by April 25th.
+You can register by going to the IU Conferences secure payment page early registration will confirm your spot in the camp in the event of space limitations.
+After the April 25th deadline, tuition will increase by an extra $50.00.
 The absolute final registration deadline is June 15th.
-Full payment for the camp is due by June 25th.
+Full payment for the camp is due by June 21st.